lguzzon-scratchbook/gdb/README.md

 ## Special Thanks

-First of all, I want to thank the GunDB community for all the years we shared.
-You gave me the chance to experiment and take part in incredible projects.
-Though [GunDB](https://github.com/amark/gun) and GenosDB follow completely different approaches, we belong to the same family.
-My deepest thanks to Mark Nadal for his friendship and unwavering support.”
+Being part of the GunDB community all these years has given me the opportunity to experience and take part in incredible projects.
+GunDB and GenosDB belong to the same family of distributed systems.
+My sincerest gratitude to [Mark Nadal](https://github.com/amark/gun), Founder of GunDB, for his friendship and unconditional support.

-A special thanks as well to [William Blankenship](https://webai.com), *Network Fellow at WebAI*, for his early encouragement and kind words about GenosDB’s vision.
+A special mention to [William Blankenship](https://webai.com), Network Fellow at WebAI, for his initial support and kind words about the vision for GenosDB.

 ## License